KevinLeFaucheur/search-react-tdd/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is about a seach bar and search tag selects made in React, goal is to practice TDD with search functions.

 ## Available Scripts